lrodero/cats-effect-tutorial/tutorial.md

 Cancellation is a cats-effect feature, powerful but non trivial.
 In cats-effect, some `IO` instances can be cancellable, meaning than their evaluation will be aborted and, if the programmer is careful, an alternative `IO` task will be run for example to deal with potential cleaning up activities.
-We will se how an `IO` can be actually cancelled at the end of the [Warning: fibers are not threads! section](#warning-fibers-are-not-threads), but for now we will just keep in mind that during the execution of the `transfer` method a cancellation
+We will see how an `IO` can be actually cancelled at the end of the [Warning: fibers are not threads! section](#warning-fibers-are-not-threads), but for now we will just keep in mind that during the execution of the `transfer` method a cancellation